tensorstone/Galaxy_Zoo/README.md

 ----
 Report for week 4

-some of the code are from Edward Kim:
+some of the code is credit to Edward Kim:

 https://github.com/EdwardJKim/unsupervised-dl4astro/blob/master/notebooks/kmeans.ipynb